sategie/Taste-of-Naija/README.md

  - Screenpresso: Used to capture the screenshots for the Readme document

+ - Beautifier: Used to remove extra unnecessary spaces in the css styling

  - Marvel App: Used to design the wireframes for the project at the initial design stages

  ## Testing